Nadezhda Koltakova

-Nadezhda Koltakova is a Russian football defender, currently playing for Ryazan-VDV in the Russian Championship.
+Nadezhda Koltakova is a Russian football defender, currently playing for Dynamo Moscow in the Russian Championship.

 She started her career in Zvezda Zvenigorod.
 When Zvezda was disbanded after the 2010 season she signed for national champion WFC Rossiyanka, with which she won her first championship in 2012 and she made her UEFA Champions League debut in the 2012-13 season.

 A former under-19 international, she scored Russia's first goal in the 2011 U-19 European Championship against Italy.